wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
+= 2.1.1 =
+* Add: open thumbnails in lightbox and stay on site, instead opening YouTube page
+* Add: play indicator for thumbnails

 = 2.1.0.2 =
 * Fix: remove embed object below old IFRAME implementation